-None: no dates will be set and XgardIQ will not prompt for bump test or calibration will be triggered.
+• None: no dates will be set and XgardIQ will not prompt for bump test or calibration be triggered.
 The screen message can be accepted but the +ve Safety indication will remain until the sensor has been bump tested or calibrated.

-• Reminder: a message will be shown on the display and a +ve Safety event the configuration in the Warning Output screen (see page 38 of the full product manual available at www.crowcon.com)
+• Reminder: a message will be shown on the display and a +ve Safety event will according to the configuration in the Warning Output screen

-• Warning: The Fault LED will activate and the analogue output will be set according to to the configuration in the Fault Output screen (see page 38 of the full product manual available at www.crowcon.com)
+Warning: The Fault LED will activate and the analogue output will be set to the configuration in the Fault Output screen (see page 38)